HoaxShark/comp260-server/README.md

 ## A build of the client is avaliable at /Client Build/dist/__main__/__main__.exe this build is set for the DO server only

+## Server and client are using python 3.6

 # The Best MUD

 To help with the creation of this client server MUD I have created some useful design documents to steer the way I create the client and server.
 All images can also be found in the Design Documents folder.